ej84/rjweb/README.md

 - Created openPortfolio function for button "Portfolio" to open or hide portfolio works that I will upload after creating new styles for this section.

+3/26/2024

+- Added mouse hovering effect which changes the Portfolio button's background color to gray.
+Tested few shadow background color effect for title then removed.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started